-So what is vertical slice architecture?
+So why is vertical slice architecture better than onion architecture?

+The diagram below illustrates how it works.
 In this style, my architecture is built around distinct requests, encapsulating and grouping all concerns from front-end to back.
 You take a normal “n-tier” or hexagonal/whatever architecture and remove the gates and barriers across those layers, and couple along the axis of change:

 With this approach, most abstractions melt away and we don’t need any kind of “shared” layer abstractions like repositories, services, controllers.
 Sometimes these are still required by our tools (like controllers or ORM units-of-work) but we keep our cross-slice logic sharing to a minimum.

 In this way, each of our vertical slices can decide for itself how to best fulfill the request: